 Future Cougars of Distinction is an invitation-only program for high-achieving undergraduate freshman who have been offered admission to the WSU Pullman campus for the Fall 2019 semester.
 For information on eligibility requirements, please see the chart on the “why attend” page.
-Future Cougars of Distinction is designed for those who are still making up their minds about enrolling at the Pullman campus.
+Future Cougars of Distinction is designed for those who are deciding if they’d like to enroll at the Pullman campus.
 If you have already decided to attend WSU, your next steps are to pay your deposit and sign up for an Alive! orientation session.

-This program is intended for students applying as freshman to WSU.
+This program is only for students who are admitted, domestic freshman at WSU-Pullman.
 Transfer students (those who have attended college after the summer following high school graduation) are not eligible to attend this program and are encouraged to register for an Experience WSU program.

 Why should I attend this program rather than an Experience WSU or another admitted student program?

 The Future Cougars of Distinction program provides unique programming and networking opportunities that are not available at any other admitted student program and are specifically geared toward high-achieving students.
 Students who attend Future Cougars of Distinction will have the chance to engage with deans and faculty from across the University.
 We encourage you to visit the FCOD Schedule page for detailed information about what is provided at the Future Cougars of Distinction program.

 Who may accompany me to Future Cougars of Distinction?